Marie-Cessette Dumas: Death

 Sources differ on the date and circumstance of her death.
 Two documents signed by Alex Dumas—his contract and certificate of marriage to Marie-Louise Labouret—state that Marie-Cessette died in La Guinaudée, near Trou Jérémie, Saint-Domingue, in 1772.
 Based on this death date, Victor Emmanuel Roberto Wilson speculates that she may have died in the mass outbreak of dysentery following a devastating hurricane that struck principally the Grand'Anse region of Saint-Domingue that year.
 There is good reason, however, to believe that she did not die in 1772.
 Two other documents say Marie-Cessette remained alive after that year.
 The 1776 letter from Chauvinault to the Count de Maulde, cited above, states that Dumas's father Antoine sold Marie-Cessette in 1775 before returning to France.
 A second document, this one signed by Dumas in 1801, states "Marie-Cezette" will be in charge of General Dumas's properties in Saint-Domingue.
 This evidence makes it unlikely that Marie-Cessette Dumas died in 1772.

 According to the writer Claude Ribbe, Thomas-Alexandre Dumas may have deliberately entered a false death date on the marriage certificate.
-He had urgent reason to claim she was dead at the moment of his marriage in Villers-Cotterêts, France, in 1792.
-If she were living, he would have been required to consult her opinion on the marital union.
+He had urgent reason to claim she was dead at the moment of his marriage in Villers-Cotterêts, France, in 1792, since he would have been required to consult her opinion on the marital union if she were living.